 Scenic route.
 Take the I-15 North to Lake Mead Blvd.
 Turn Right and head East to Lakeshore Road (NV-166).
 Turn Right onto NV-167 and follow to the east entrance.
 Valley of Fire State Park address is 29450 Valley of Fire Road Overton, Nevada 89040 Phone: 702-397-2088

 Nearby Valley of Fire

-Lost City Museum is a fascinating place to visit with the highlight being the replica Anasazi Pueblo Grande de Nevada.
-Also, on display are Indian artifacts that were excavated from the Moapa Valley in order to save them from the waters of Lake Mead as it was filled up.
+Lost City Museum is a fascinating place to visit, with the highlight being the replica Anasazi Pueblo Grande de Nevada.
+Also on display are Indian artifacts that were excavated from the Moapa Valley to save them from the waters of Lake Mead as it was filled up.